grid-line

 Conclusion

-That wraps up our list of the most important alcohol industry trends to watch over the next 3 years.
+That wraps up our list of the most important alcohol industry trends to watch.

 From low-alcohol options to canned cocktails, we expect to see producers rapidly adapting to the demands of consumers in the months to come.
 Those who haven’t already expanded their product offerings will most likely move in that direction soon.